wesleycamargo/azure-docs.pt-br/articles/automation/migrate-oms-update-deployments.md

 ## <a name="access-the-azure-portal"></a>Acesse o portal do Azure

 No workspace do OMS, clique em **Abrir no Azure**.
-Isso navegará para o workspace do Log Analytics que o OMS usou.
+Isso navegará para o espaço de trabalho do Log Analytics que o OMS usou.

 ![Abrir no Azure - portal do OMS](media/migrate-oms-update-deployments/link-to-azure-portal.png)